If you're doing the tutorial at home

 The version shown may be different from 3.12.3 -- it should match the version you installed.

-NOTE: If you're on Windows and you get an error message that python3 wasn't found, try using python (without the 3) and check if it still might be a version of Python that is 3.9 or higher.
-If that doesn't work either, you may open a new command prompt and try again; this happens if you use a command prompt left open from before the Python installation.
+) and check if it still might be a version of Python that is 3.10 or higher.
+If that doesn't work either, you may open a new command prompt and try again; this happens if you use a command prompt that was opened before the Python installation.

 If you have any doubts, or if something went wrong and you have no idea what to do next, please ask your coach!
 Sometimes things don't go smoothly and it's better to ask for help from someone with more experience.